-P Assess how legal technology can assist legal processes and budget for it: Many in-house counsel are overworked and have too much administrative work with few tools to assist.
+processes and budget for it: Many in-house counsels are overworked and have too much administrative work with few tools to assist.

 Support on the adoption of technology should be part of any digital first strategy.
 Benchmarking your issues and solutions against the technology choices of your peers is a useful start.